anyaharter97/notes/reference_virt_libvirt-dbus.md

         </method>
     ```

-    * the parameters for the method are defined and explained at the link in the value field (they should be the "in" direction)
+    * the parameters for the method are defined and explained in the documentation and should be labeled as "in" direction
+        * Note: This example is a little tricky because in the documentation, there is an array passed in called "filters"; however, if you read the description you will see that it is just an empty pointer in which to store the results, so we don't have to include it in our in-direction arguments.
     * the name for the "out" direction argument is your choice but it should follow the specs for the return value of the method
+        * Note: Since what we really need is the array, that should be the "out" argument
     * the type is corresponding to the types of GVariant format strings (https://developer.gnome.org/glib/stable/gvariant-format-strings.html)
         * `b`: gboolean
         * `i`: gint32